asn42/website/README.md

     This file is part of asn-website.

-    asn-website is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    asn-website is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

     asn-website is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of